(Skip to the Recipe)

-- I like to let them rest for about twenty minutes before baking, but, seriously, my babies don’t sleep that long, so I usually just throw them in the oven.
+- I like to let them rest for about twenty minutes before baking, but, seriously, I'm usually so hungry by this point that I just toss them in the oven once the oven is hot enough..
 Bake at 450 for 10 minutes or until they are done to your liking.

 As a funny aside.
 I go to a local cooking demonstration every Friday morning at a cooking shop not far from home.
 My friend Iris who owns the shop is in England learning more cake decorating and chocolate making but her staff keeps everything humming along in her absence.
 This week one of her American employees made Southern Biscuits.
 Now this is the same woman who when I asked where she moved from she said, “North Carolina, it’s a state in the United States in the south.”